-The Board of Directors is also responsible for such internal control as it determines is necessary to enable the preparation of financial statements and a performance report that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is also responsible for such internal control as it determines is necessary to enable the preparation of financial statements and a statement of service performance that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is also responsible for the publication of the financial statements and statement of service performance, whether in printed or electronic form.